fluca1978/fluca1978.github.io/_posts/2017-12-12-HowManyBlogPosts.md

 - in 2014 I have written 70  posts
 - in 2015 I have written 46  posts
 - in 2016 I have written 83  posts
-- in 2017 I have written 148 posts
+- in 2017 I have written 148+ posts (as of this same blog post, obviously)

 I've created a [simple and dirty Perl 5 script to produce some Gnuplot output year by year](https://github.com/fluca1978/fluca1978-coding-bits/blob/master/perl/jekyll_post_count.pl).
 In the following, you will see such graphical representations, but again please consider there is no particular trend (or at least none I'm aware of).